Switching Columns in Excel (Table of Contents)

 Example #2

-- Suppose we need to move the contents of Column B to Column A then we need to perform the below-mentioned task for the same.
+- Suppose we need to move the contents of Column B to Column A. Then we need to perform the below-mentioned task.
 Select the entire column by clicking anywhere in column B (in the example, we selected cell B2) and then press Ctrl + Space.

-- After selecting the entire Column, we shall bring the cursor to the extreme left or right corner of that cell; as soon as we do that, a small four directional arrow cursor appears on the screen near the cursor.
-As soon as this arrow appears on the screen, we should press Shift Key and then drag the selected cell to the desired location, where we want the data to be pasted.
+- After selecting the entire Column, we shall bring the cursor to the extreme left or right corner of that cell; as soon as we do that, a small four directional arrow cursor appears near the cursor.
+As soon as this arrow appears on the screen, we should press Shift Key and then drag the selected cell to the desired location where we want the data to be pasted.
 In our example, we drag it to Column A.

 - When we drag the entire Column leftwards by pressing the left side of the mouse to bring it to column A, the movement can be traced with a green color outline on Column A. That outline is the result of dragging the column.
 After bringing the cursor there, we should release the mouse.
 The Shift key moves the content to the desired place instead of overwriting the contents of the column where it is moved.